BetterMuSeek

 Natural Harmonics

-Natural harmonics, also known as open-string harmonics, are a type of harmonic that is produced by lightly touching an open string at a specific point, called a node.
-This causes the string to vibrate differently, producing a producing a one octave higher note.
-The most common nodes to use for natural harmonics are at the 12th, 7th, and 5th frets, but other nodes can be used to produce different pitches.
+Natural harmonics, also known as open-string harmonics, are a type of harmonic produced by lightly touching an open string at a specific point, called a node.
+This causes the string to vibrate differently, producing a one-octave higher note.
+The most common nodes for natural harmonics are at the 12th, 7th, and 5th frets, but other nodes can produce different pitches.

 Natural Harmonics